foldda/charian/README.md

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format that uses multiple delimiters that can be dynamically defined and expanded.
 An RDA-encoded string provides an encoded storage space accessible as a multidimensional array.

 - **Simple and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
-- **Minimalism and lightweight**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
+- **Minimalism and lightweight**: The API is implemented with a minimal code base (eg. ~800 lines in C#), without 3rd-party library dependency;
 - **Easy to use**: Charian is "one size fits all" - it has no settings or configuration to set;
 - **Language and system independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

-[^2]: Subject to RDA encoder and parser availability for the language and the platform.
+[^2]: Subject to RDA encoder and parser availability for the targeted language and platform.

-Charian serialization allows flexible cross-program data exchange using only generic data exchange methods and protocols.
-This results in much simplified and more efficient data communication between collaborative programs than the traditional approach of building custom, data-model-dependent pipelines between these programs.
-Indeed, Charian opens the door towards [universal data exchange](#the-big-picture).
+With Charian, flexible cross-program data exchange can be easily achieved using only generic data exchange methods and protocols.
+This results in much simplified and more efficient data communication between collaborative programs than communications using dedicated data-model-dependent pipelines between the programs, and demonstrates ["universal data exchange"](#the-big-picture) is practically achievable.

 In this repo, Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
-These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
-Below we'll use the C# API as an example to explain Charian's concept and usage pattern.
+These implementations share the same programming design/structure/naming convention.
+Below we use the C# API as an example to explain the API's practical usage patterns.

 ## Inside the API